Learn to Hunt

 This might seem like a big hurdle for most newcomers—an entire course on hunting—but it's really not.
 You can choose to do it in a classroom with a knowledgeable instructor, or, do it all from the comfort of your own home for only $70.
 It’s not a difficult course, and if you are interested in the outdoors and hunting, you'll enjoy it anyway!

 The Alberta Hunter Education Instructors Association (AHEIA) is one of our member groups, and the knowledge powerhouse when it comes to Alberta's outdoors.
 They are the go-to group for training hunters and outdoor enthusiasts of all ages.
-Be sure to visit their website to check out all they have to offer (we recommend the hunter mentorship program for new hunters).

 This is the easy part.
 All you need to do is go to www.AlbertaRelm.com, click on "Create Account" (top right of the page), and fill out the form.